 For the year ended December 31

-2017 2016 2015
+2018 2017 2016

 NIS in thousands

-Automated Solutions (amount and percent from consolidated revenues) (33%) 61,406 (24%) 35,052 (31%) 49,681
+Automated Solutions (amount and percent from consolidated revenues) (33%) 66,669 (33%) 61,406 (24%) 35,052

-Gross profit (amount and percent) (4%) 2,440 (-45%) (15,951) (19%) 9,334
+Gross profit (amount and percent) (4%) 13,869 (4%) 2,440 (-45%) (15,951)

-1.10.9 Customers
+1.10.11 Customers

-1.10.9.1 Logistic Systems
+1.10.11.1 Logistic Systems

 The direct customers for logistics systems projects are generally the end user, in most cases industrial and/or logistics businesses, generally in the private sector (although in a few cases these are customers from the public sector, including the defense forces, government companies or local authorities), that need an automatic warehouse, automatic dispatch systems and/or automatic logistics centers, and which contract with the Company for acquiring a single system.
 Customers for this projects generally retain the Company's services for designing a single new automatic system and/or constructing a system at the customer's site and to provide services and support for the system after it is handed over for commercial use.
 In certain cases the Company is retained for the servicing, improvement, upgrading, or enhancement of an existing system at the customer's site (installed by the Company or by third parties).
-The Company's services for the logistic systems are currently provided mainly in Israel, to customers from numerous sectors, including food processing, pharmaceuticals, import/export warehouses, logistics centers, etc. In some cases the party contracting with the Company is the chief contractor hired by the end user to integrate an entire system, who subcontracts to the Company to perform specific tasks only, such as the design of the system or the installation of PLCs in the system.
-The Israeli customers of the Company's Logistic systems include the Strauss Group, the Israel Electric Corporation, Graffiti, Rafael, Caesarea Electronics, Maman, Teva, Tnuva, MIS, Maadanot, Coca Cola Israel (The Central Bottling Company), Leiman Schlissel, Home Center, Carmel Frenkel, Shalam Packaging Solutions, Pelephone Communications, Scoop Metals, Colmobile, the Israeli Air Force, the Israel Aircraft Industry, Klil Industries, Clalit Health Services, a Defense Ministry facility, Intel, Milco Industries and others.
+The Company's services for the logistic systems are currently provided mainly in Israel, to customers from numerous sectors, including food processing, pharmaceuticals, import/export warehouses, logistics centers, etc. In some cases, the party contracting with the Company is the chief contractor hired by Pauschale specific tasks only, such as the design of the system or the installation of PLCs in the system.